Zinger In The Woods is now in Second Life Book Santa Fe Bookstore

 Mark and I have been on this health and wellness journey for years, mainly sharing our knowledge with family and close friends, but now we feel it’s time to share with people beyond our circle.
 We are looking forward to sharing and learning with as many people as possible.
 While traveling on this journey, we learned that you have to seek your truth!
 What works for me may not work for Mark.
 What works for Mark may not work for you, but we believe everybody feels better when their spirit, mind, and body are in harmony.
 Breathe With The Flow Of Life!!!!

 A pig was locked in a cage.
-Everyday, he hopelessly tried to squeeze his body through the steel bars.
+Everyday, he hopelessly tried to squeeze through the steel bars.

 By chance a man came walking by.